 “Eventually, I began to work again, doing various odd jobs – restaurants, retail, construction, etc. But, the drinking was always there and steadily getting worse.
 I knew it was hindering me because it was causing a lot of problems.
 I tried to get sober a couple of times, but it just hadn’t gotten bad enough yet for me to quit completely – it was still something that I turned to.

 “In 1999, I enrolled in a 28-day inpatient rehab program for the first time.
 After leaving the program, I was following the AA program and was sober for over four years!

 “It got to the point where I would drink around the clock for days at a time.
-I would be so ill that I required detox and ended up in emergency rooms for 2 or 3 day detoxes.
-Of course, I tried to pull myself back together – show up for work, be accountable and reliable but I would start drinking again and it would spiral out of control quickly.
+I would be so ill that I required to detox and ended up in emergency rooms for two or three-day detoxes.
+Of course, I tried to pull myself back together – show up for work, be accountable, and reliable, but I would start drinking again, and it would spiral out of control quickly.
 I went to a couple more inpatient 28-day programs but wasn’t able to stay sober for long after those.

 “2010 was a terrible year for me – my drinking really spiraled out of control.
-In the course of a year, I was in a hospital detox 3 or 4 times, I enrolled in a 28-day program and also in a 6-week program.
+In the course of a year, I was in a hospital detox three or four times, I enrolled in a 28-day program and also in a six-week program.
 Every time I would get out, I would start drinking all over again.

 “One of the things that helped me immensely was the 45-day “blackout period” – during the first 45 days of the program, new program members are not allowed to leave HUM’s campus except for scheduled appointments where they are accompanied by an escort.